 - AD Review of Data Collection Instrument.
 The first level of data collection is the SMR Title IX Assessment Survey, online (Survey Monkey) survey of head coaches utilizing a field-tested instrument.
 The AD reviews the collection instrument and is assured that he or she will have the opportunity to review and verify the accuracy of all data collected.
 These two assurances usually remove the fear that the assessment will rely solely on coach-provided data.

 - Excel Spreadsheets.
 The second level of data collection is six Excel spreadsheets for administrators to complete: (a) participation, (b) facilities, (c) coach FTEs, (d) coach salaries, (e) operating budget and (f) scholarships.
-We estimate that the AD spends 15 minutes completing the comparative facility assessment, the business manager spends 30-45 minutes on the coach FTE, salary and budget charts and the compliance person spends 20-30 minutes on the participation and scholarship charts.
+We estimate that the AD spends two hours completing the comparative facility assessment, the business manager spends two hours on the coach FTE, salary and budget charts and the compliance person spends 20-30 minutes on the participation and scholarship charts.

 - One Week for Data Collection.
 Everyone is given one week to do complete their assignments.
-All data is collected without anyone spending more than 45 minutes on their respective tasks.
+All data is collected without anyone spending an inordinate amount of time on their respective tasks.

 - Initial and Basic Data Analysis.
 The coaches' data and AD's spreadsheet produce 28 data charts that become the appendices of the gender equity report and the data upon which all total program analysis is done.
 At this point, the consultant has put in 1-2 hours of work customizing the Survey Monkey online survey instrument and about 4-8 hours downloading the data into the chart templates and doing a summary analysis of each chart.
 For example, one area examined is whether male and female athletes are provided with equal facilities.
 One part of that analysis is to examine competition facilities.
 Once the competition facilities in each sport are determined (as judged by coach via the online and the AD via an Excel spreadsheet) to be ‘superior’, ‘adequate’ or ‘inadequate’, team participation numbers are utilized to determine the % of males and females provided with each quality category (superior-adequate-inadequate) of facilities.